mohamedriyaz005/Phising-website-detection-system/README.md

-Phishing Website Detection System
+🛡️ Phishing Website Detection System

-Overview:

-A productiongrade phishing website detection system built using Django, Machine Learning, and MongoDB.
-The system analyzes URL-based features and predicts whether a website is legitimate or malicious using a trained Random Forest model achieving up to 95% accuracy.
+A production-grade phishing website detection system built using Django, Machine Learning, and MongoDB.
+The system analyzes URL-based features and predicts whether a website is legitimate or malicious using a trained Random Forest model with up to 95% accuracy.

-Tech Stack:
+🛠️ Tech Stack

 Python 3.10+